 Wine grapes have been cultivated for at least 2,000 years… that’s a long time!
-But, in the online world, celebrating the grape only started about ten years ago.
+But, in the online world, celebrating the grape only started a decade or so ago.
 With the onset of social media and hashtags, wine holidays have taken off, and now there’s at least one wine holiday to celebrate per month — some months there are multiple wine days.

 No one knows how all these official wine days started, and no one seems to really care.
 It’s as though you can almost make up any old wine holiday nowadays — international, national, or whatever you like.
 Don’t like zinfandel?
 No problem, because Tempranillo Day is less than a week after.
 A fan of moscato?
 There’s an official day to celebrate it.
 From the obscure to the historical and everything in between, we’ve put together a calendar of the most celebrated national and international wine days (and a few others) to note.
 If you don’t see a day you think should be recognized, why not start your own by creating a hashtag and tweeting the heck out of it?
 Go for it!

 This versatile grape has many fans around the world, so whether you like it savory or fruit-forward, you’ll want to enjoy a glass or two to celebrate. #SyrahDay